 My eyes are always searching and yet, the lifting, fluttering flight of the butterfly across time and memory eludes me.

 Closer to nature in their daily lives, human cultures of the past had an intuitive understanding of their unity with all of earth’s organisms.
 My work is inspired by the interconnectedness of our biological lives to all of nature.
-In the era of climate warming, rising oceans, and biodiversity extinctions, my intention is to create visually poetic narratives that highlight and honor our embeddedness within the natural world.
+I have placed my works into three categories, Fauna, Flora and Sea.
+In each of these classifications are works with our human bodies intertwined with natural forms and also abstract forms from the natural world.
+In the era of climate warming, rising oceans, and biodiversity extinctions, my intention is to create visually poetic narratives that highlight and honor our being embedded within the natural world.

 In 1907 French philosopher Henri Bergson hypothesized in his book, Creative Evolution, of an “elan vital,” or “vital impetus,” which linked the evolution of organisms to consciousness.

-Through intuitively recombining and assembling images from photo negatives that I have made into new photographic surfaces in the dark room, I seek to explore these vital connections between things.
+Through intuitively recombining and assembling images from photo negatives that I have made into new photographic surfaces in the dark room, I seek to explore these vital connections between organisms.

 Tattoos As Gateways